dockstore/dockstore-documentation/docs/dictionary.rst

 ------
     On Dockstore, we use labels to "tag" Dockstore entries with information about them.
 Workflow or tool developers can add labels to a Dockstore :ref:`dict entry` page that they have edit access to.
 An entry's labels will appear in search results.

+.. note:: This term as we define it here is associated with Dockstore and may have different definitions in other contexts.